compi-migui/tfg-doc/src/md/30_intro.md

 >   ...the effort by the Open Science Collaboration to replicate 100 results that were systematically sampled from three top-tier journals in psychology: (_a_) Only 36% of the replication efforts yielded significant findings, (_b_) 32% of the original findings were no longer significant when combined with the new data, (_c_) effect sizes in the replication studies were about half the size of those in the original studies, and (_d_) failures to replicate were related to features of the original study (e.g., replication failures were more common in social than in cognitive psychological studies and in studies reporting surprising rather than intuitive findings) (p.
 489)

 While the replication crisis first came up in the context of the field of psychology, it has brought to the foreground replicability and reproducibility issues in other social and natural sciences.
-Perhaps most relevant to this work, @kapoor_leakage_2023 discuss how the usage of machine learning adds fuel to this fire, surveying "22 papers that identify pitfalls in the adoption of ML methods across 17 fields, collectively affecting 294 papers" which together with the lack of "systemic solutions that have been deployed for these failures" they argue supports the view "that ML-based science is suffering from a reproducibility crisis".
+Perhaps most relevant to this work, @kapoor_leakage_2023 discuss how the usage of machine learning adds fuel to this fire, surveying "22 papers that identify pitfalls in the adoption of ML methods across 17 fields, collectively affecting 294 papers".
+Which, together with the lack of "systemic solutions that have been deployed for these failures", they argue supports the view "that ML-based science is suffering from a reproducibility crisis".

 To wrap up the topic, we simply cannot discuss the issues without at least briefly mentioning potential causes.
 In the context of the field of psychology, @lilienfeld_psychologys_2017 confronts the impact of what he calls "grant culture", wherein the methods of allocation of research funding and the pressures exerted by employing institutions on researchers to obtain that funding (both positive "e.g., tenure, promotion, awards, salary increases, resources" and negative "e.g., threats of being denied tenure and promotion, loss of laboratory space and graduate student access") leads to several negative consequences, among them:

 >   Disincentives for conducting direct replications.
 Until recently, major federal agencies have allocated relatively little funding to supporting direct replications of previous work.
 Hence, there is scant incentive for investigators to replicate others’ work.
 In this respect, the grant culture often works against the accumulation of reproducible knowledge. (p.
 662)

-As an outsider, the author of this work can hardly argue in favor or against that interpretation, but it rings valid as a systemic cause leading to systemic problems.
-Either way, and fortunately, those disincentives are not present in the context of a final degree thesis for an undergraduate degree.
-So let us take advantage of the opportunity and do some replication.
+It is not the intent of this final degree thesis to cast judgement on whether the analysis is correct, but it rings valid as a systemic cause leading to systemic problems.
+Either way, and fortunately, those disincentives are not present in the context of a thesis for an undergraduate degree.

 ### Proposed improvement: avoiding data leakage {#sec:goals-leakage}
 In discussing what they call a reproducibility crisis in machine-learning-based science, @kapoor_leakage_2023 define data leakage as "a spurious relationship between the independent variables and the target variable that arises as an artifact of the data collection, sampling, or pre-processing strategy" and they build a taxonomy of data leakage errors.